Rev. “Twinkle” Marie Manning is a member of the Unitarian Universalist Society for Community Ministries (UUSCM).

 Twinkle is a clergy member serving as a freelance minister and liturgist.
 Her ministry serves many -both inside and outside the walls of- congregations.
 She has achieved long-standing accolades as a preacher and pastoral care support to members of the congregations and covenant groups she works with.

 Twinkle was a minister with Jehovah’s Witness for seven years, with continuing education through their theological ministry school.
-Later, when her life’s course evolved away from that religion, she took distance exams through the University of Sedona to become a non-denominational ordained minister, having obtained a Masters Degree through their program.
+Later, when her life’s course evolved away from that religion, she took distance exams through the University of Sedona to become an ordained minister, having obtained a Masters Degree through their program.
 She is currently working towards her DD.

 She has studied both Druidism and Buddhism (Zen) in focused and formal programs.
 As well as Sacred-Feminine Ritual/Goddess Cultural History.
 She has taught the Rise Up and Call Her Name curriculums in Concord, MA with the amazing Bozena Smith and has co-lead workshops and organized many spiritual retreats, including one with Starhawk, and others on earth-centered paths.
 Part of her service will be teaching workshops that bring the Shared Leadership and Circle Model of Group Facilitation to the women in our UU denomination.
 This aspect of her work is integrally rooted in the mission of UU Women and Religion (where she is honored and excited to be working as part of the UUWR Transition Team in the United States as they explore merger with UU Women’s Federation).
 Twinkle is also part of UU Women’s Heart where she is developing curriculum, ritual and liturgies for UU women in leadership throughout our faith tradition and leads convening groups in the New England Region.
 Twinkle is also a covenanted member of The New Prophetic Sisterhood .